Small solutions of ternary quadratic congruences with averaging over the moduli: Introduction and main results

 holds. \end{Theorem} $ $\\ {\bf Remark 1:} We get a slightly better exponent of $159/368=0.43206...$ in place of $45/104=0.43269...$ if we restrict the moduli $q$ to cubefree numbers in addition (see Remark 2 in section \ref{final}).\\

-The novelty in this paper, as compared to \cite{BaCh1}, is to use an eight moment bound for short character sums to moduli in a dyadic interval.
+The novelty in this paper, as compared to \cite{BaCh1}, is to use an eighth moment bound for short character sums to moduli in a dyadic interval.
 We will be brief at places where the arguments from \cite{BaCh1} repeat.
 Throughout the sequel, $\varepsilon$ will be an arbitrarily small positive number which, depending on the context, may change from a line to the next.
-For $n\in \mathbb{N}$, we denote by $\tau(n)$ the number of divisors of $n$ and recall the well-known bound $\tau(n)\ll_{\varepsilon} n^{\varepsilon}$. \\ \\ {\bf Acknowledgements.} The authors wish to thank Professor Ram Murty for the suggestion to consider an extra averaging over the moduli.
-The authors would also like to thank the Ramakrishna Mission Vivekananda Educational and Research Institute for an excellent work environment.
+For $n\in \mathbb{N}$, we denote by $\tau(n)$ the number of divisors of $n$.
+Recall the well-known bound $\tau(n)\ll_{\varepsilon} n^{\varepsilon}$ for every $\varepsilon>0$. \\ \\ {\bf Acknowledgements.} The authors would like to thank the anonymous referee for valuable comments.
+They also wish to thank Professor Ram Murty for the suggestion to consider an extra averaging over the moduli.
+Moreover, they would like to thank the Ramakrishna Mission Vivekananda Educational and Research Institute for an excellent work environment.
 The research of the second-named author was supported by a CSIR Ph.D fellowship under file number 09/0934(13170)/2022-EMR-I.